jwnichols3/aws-immersion-ml-public/cloudformation/README.md

 [This CloudFormation template](cft-sagemaker-notebook.yaml) lauches:

 - A SageMaker Notebook with kubectl, eksctl, kfctl, and aws-iam-authenticator.
+- Clone the github repo to a folder called kf-sm-workshop.
 - An EKS Kubernetes Cluster (called kf-sm-workshop) with 6 managed nodes.

+This installation is managed by the [sm-launch.sh](../utils/sm-launch.sh) script.

 **Caveats:**